About

-I am a doctoral student in the Food Systems Economics and Policy (FSEP) Group at ETH Zürich.
-My research interest lies in the intersection of the agricultural sector, rural transformation, and sustainable development with a focus on labor.
-Prior to FSEP, I worked as a Research Analyst at the International Food Policy Research Institute (IFPRI) and as a consultant in the Responsible Supply Chains in Asia Program for the International Labor Organisation (ILO).
-I have also engaged in providing policy support to the Government of Myanmar (GoM) as a Research Associate at the Myanmar Development Institute (MDI) under Prof. Dr. Sean Turnell and the Minister of the Ministry of Planning, Finance, and Industry (MoPFI).
+I am a doctoral student in the Food Systems Economics and Policy (FSEP) group at ETH Zürich.
+I study the intersection of armed conflict, the agricultural sector, and sustainable development, with a particular focus on labor.
+Prior to FSEP, I worked as a Research Analyst at the International Food Policy Research Institute and as a consultant in the Responsible Supply Chains in Asia Program for the International Labor Organisation.
+I provided policy support to the Government of Myanmar as a Research Associate at the Myanmar Development Institute, working with Prof. Dr. Sean Turnell and the Minister of Planning, Finance, and Industry.

-I have been involved extensively in humanitarian and community development services by working for the United Nations High Commissioner for Refugees (UNHCR) in Malaysia and other civil society organizations, including the Burmese American Community Institute (BACI) based in Indianapolis, Indiana.
+I was extensively involved in humanitarian and community development work with the UN High Commissioner for Refugees in Malaysia and with civil society organizations, including the Burmese American Community Institute in the USA.

-My project focuses on conflict and agri-food labor issues in countries in Southeast Asia.
-I am implementing my Ph.D. project under the supervision of Prof. Dr. Eva-Marie Meemken and Prof. Dr. Bart Minten
+My doctoral project focuses on conflict and agri-food labor issues in Southeast Asia countries.
+I am implementing it under the supervision of Prof. Dr. Eva-Marie Meemken and Prof. Dr. Bart Minten.

 Facilitated bilateral meeting of the Ministry of Agriculture of the Czech Republic and Myanmar counterpart, 2016